naturallaw777/Sovran_SystemsOS/DIY Install Sovran_SystemsOS.md

    2. Database username is `ncusr`
    3. Database name is `nextclouddb`
    4. Database password is found by doing this:
-      1. Open the Terminal app and type in or copy and paste:
+      1. Open the `Terminal` again and type in or copy and paste:

          ```bash
          ssh root@localhost